Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 6. Food-Safe After Firing

-When fired properly, Rogue enamel paste becomes a food-safe surface, making it ideal for plates, platters, and functional glassware.
+When fired properly, ColorFire enamel paste becomes a food-safe surface, making it ideal for plates, platters, and functional glassware.
 Artists using Rogue in their dinnerware lines can rest easy knowing their pieces are both beautiful and safe to use.

 Fused glass dish featuring a screen-printed floral design made with Rogue Screen Printing Paste on a black glass base, showcasing layered red, yellow, and white enamel detailing.

-Why I Created Rogue
+Why I Created ColorFire

-As an artist myself and owner of Fuse Muse Fused Glass, I saw a gap in the market: there wasn’t a high-quality, food-safe, pre-mixed screen printing paste that could hold up in a kiln.
+As an artist myself and owner of Fuse Muse Fused Glass, I saw a gap in the market: there wasn’t a high-quality, pre-mixed screen printing paste that could hold up in a kiln.
 So I created it.
-Each jar of Rogue is hand-crafted with care and tested in real-world kiln conditions—because I know that reliability matters to working artists.
+Each jar of ColorFire is hand-crafted with care and tested in real-world kiln conditions—because I know that reliability matters to working artists.

-Explore the Full Rogue Line
+Explore the Full ColorFire Line

 Silk screen stencils for glass art laid out on a work table, including tree branches and floral designs, alongside yellow squeegees and a heating tool.
 Screens designed for use with Rogue Screen Printing Paste.